gruntwork-io/docs/docs/reference/modules/terraform-aws-security/cloudtrail/cloudtrail.md

   # are not recoverable so only use this if you're absolutely sure you want to
   # permanently delete everything!
   force_destroy = false

+  # Type of insights to log on a trail.
+Valid values are: ApiCallRateInsight and
+  # ApiErrorRateInsight.
+  insight_selector = []

   # Specifies whether CloudTrail will log only API calls in the current region or in
   # all regions. (true or false)